CoopDaScoop32/CS-Portfolio/README.md

 How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
 I've learned through my experience coding that commenting code and following a set rule of nameing conventions really helps make the code readable.
 I also learned the importance of making code more modular and reusable.

+CS 350

+Summarize the project and what problem it was solving.
+The problem that the final project aimed to solve was to create a thermostat with a CC3220SF board.
+The board has two buttons wich will simulate increasing and decreasing the temperature.
+When the temperature is low enough, a light on the board will light up, indicating that the heat is turned on.
+What did you do particularly well?
+I did well in learning the different functions and components of the board and how to utilize them to accomplish my goals.
+Where could you improve?
+I could improve on the documentation of my code and organization of my code.
+Sometimes I get too caught up in solving the problems that I forget to organize my code to be readable.
+What tools and/or resources are you adding to your support network?
+I will be able to add experience with working with embeddes systems to my tools, I will probably look into working on a project that involves embeddes systems in the future
+What skills from this project will be particularly transferable to other projects and/or course work?
+The skills I have gained from working with an embedded system will be very useful for future projects that involve external hardware.
+I almost worked on a project that would have used embedded systems so this knowledge would have been very important for that.
+How did you make this project maintainable, readable, and adaptable?
+I used consistent naming conventions for my variables and methods.
+This helped to track what variables are volatile and non-volatile.